 Dr Garcia has taught more than 50 international courses on environmental modelling worldwide.
 He lectured at the University of Miami, Florida from 2004 to 2006.
 In 2006 he was appointed Senior Research Scientist at the Applied Research Centre of Florida International University (FIU).
-Presently Dr Garcia shares his research activities at the Florida International University Institute of Water and Environment with his model development and consulting at Hydronia USA and Hydronia Europe, private firms that commercialize OilFlow2D and other computer models.
+Presently Dr Garcia shares his research activities at the Florida International University Institute of Environment with his model development and consulting at Hydronia USA and Hydronia Europe, private firms that commercialize OilFlow2D and other computer models.

 For further information and details of the next event please contact: